simrenbasra/simys-blog/_posts/2025-08-03-email_genie_part6.md

   -	Pass in email level predictions and labels to the classification metrics

-  -	Results look more realistic, let's take a closer look at...
+  -	Results look more realistic, let's take a closer look ...

 ## Results